phetsims/phet-info/doc/new-dev-onboarding.md

 ## 📝 Administrative Setup

 In your first few days there are many configuration and setup steps that need to be completed to become a CU and PhET employee.
 Check-in with the PhET Business Manager for a complete list of HR needs.
-Beyond those HR nees, the following list specifies essential itmes for a PhET Developer:
+Beyond those HR nees, the following list specifies essential items for a PhET Developer:

 - Get a CU Email account and identikey.
 - Set up a Github Account with access to the phetsims organization (you should receive an invite to join).